-The 60-Minute Back-up Plan (plus a template!)
+The 60-Minute Backup Plan

-As crucial as back-up planning is, given the threats we all face, it doesn’t need to be daunting.
+It doesn’t need to be daunting.
 Figure out the most important responsibilities that need to be covered, who could do them if the current owner is out, and what that person needs to do now to prepare.

 Ready to go?
 You can make huge progress in as little as 60 minutes.
 With more time, you can get more sophisticated.
 Read our tips below, and then get started with our simple template.

 Don’t feel like you need to get this perfect.
 Get the important stuff down now and improve it over time.
 Start with critical functions (such as doing payroll, communicating with your members, managing your team) and build from there as you have more time.

-- Create a folder for everything—Consider this your organizational “go-bag,” which holds the essential information needed for someone to fill in.
+Consider this your organizational “go-bag,” which holds the essential information needed for someone to fill in.
 Create a “back-up planning” folder and put the most relevant documents there, ideally organized by team (including logins and admin rights for systems).
 Password-protect and set permissions for documents and sub-folders that not everyone should see.

 As you draft your plans, pay attention to who’s being asked to carry more (or less) of the load.
 If and when the time comes, managers should work with staff members who are picking up or covering extra work to deprioritize some of their other responsibilities.
 (One way to mitigate burdens on your current staff is to remember to reach out to contractors or others outside the organizations who could step in if needed.)
 On the positive side, investing in your staff to learn new skills outside their usual areas of responsibilities is an excellent cross-training opportunity, so pay attention to who you’re giving those growth opportunities to.